A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Introduction

 The system studied in Ref.\;\cite{Derentowicz_JourTechPhys_1977} uses a planar shock in copper to drive the collapse of a deuterium-filled conical cavity with a full internal angle at the tip of $60\degrees$.
 Between the copper and the fuel is a polythene layer, referred to in this work as the \quotes{coverslip}.
 The material in which the cavity is made is gold and is referred to here as the \quotes{anvil}.
-At the stagnation point of the system, where the converging flow into the tip of the cavity is reflected from the anvil, a transient nonequilibrium state is produced which sets up a thermal wave across the interface between the fuel and interior anvil wall.
+At the point of maximum fuel temperature, which is obtained in the short-lived reverberation produced from interacting shocks reflecting from the tip of the cavity, a transient nonequilibrium state occurs which sets up a thermal wave across the interface between the fuel and interior anvil wall.
 The resulting heat flow is driven by both electronic and ionic conduction and occurs in the presence of sharp density and temperature gradients between regions with very different conductivities and heat capacities.
-Accurately capturing the heat flux under such conditions is in general a problem which can only be fully understood using state-of-the-art kinetic codes (see, e.g. Refs.\;\cite{Larroche_EuroPhysJourD_2003, Larroche_PhysPlasmas_2012, Taitano_JourComputPhys_2018}) and is one of the many challenges of present concern in the ICF community \cite{Rinderknecht_PlasmaPhysControlFusion_2018}.
-Reduced kinetic models, such as the Schurtz-Nicola\"{i}-Busquet (SNB) model \cite{Schurtz_PhysPlasmas_2000, Cao_PhysPlasmas_2015} are available which reproduce many of the features expected from heat flow in the kinetic regime \cite{Hoffman_PhysPlasmas_2015, Brodrick_PhysPlasmas_2017, Sherlock_PhysPlasmas_2017}, although recent experiments \cite{Henchen_PhysRevLett_2018, Henchen_PhysPlasmas_2019} have demonstrated even larger heat flow suppression than predicted.
+Accurately capturing the heat flux under such conditions is in general a problem which can only be fully understood using state-of-the-art kinetic codes (see, e.g.\;Refs.\;\cite{Larroche_EuroPhysJourD_2003, Larroche_PhysPlasmas_2012, Taitano_JourComputPhys_2018}) and is one of the many challenges of present concern in the ICF community \cite{Rinderknecht_PlasmaPhysControlFusion_2018}.
+Reduced kinetic models \cite{Schurtz_PhysPlasmas_2000, Manheimer_PhysPlasmas_2008, Colombant_PhysPlasmas_2008, Cao_PhysPlasmas_2015, DelSorbo_PhysPlasmas_2015, Holec_PhysPlasmas_2018} are available which reproduce many of the features expected from heat flow in the kinetic regime \cite{Hoffman_PhysPlasmas_2015, Brodrick_PhysPlasmas_2017, Sherlock_PhysPlasmas_2017}, although recent experiments \cite{Henchen_PhysRevLett_2018, Henchen_PhysPlasmas_2019} have demonstrated even larger heat flow suppression than predicted.